 Despite growth in the educational seminar industry, many online service providers face difficulty in obtaining an educational seminar merchant account.
 These merchants are considered high risk by banks and are in need of a high risk merchant account.
 Many traditional financial institutions would just as soon avoid the risk by avoiding the business itself.

-Merchants that want to effectively process credit card payments need to turn to a processor, like SecureGlobalPay, for apply for an educational seminar merchant account.
+Providers of educational seminar services need a way to effectively process online credit card payments.
+The solution is to turn to an online processor like SecureGlobalPay for an educational seminar merchant account.

 Types of educational seminar services

-The educational seminar industry includes companies that offer training and courses for management and professional development.
-Training can be provided at a company’s training facilities, client or educational institutions, or at home via the internet.
+The educational seminar industry provides training courses for professional development.
+These can be in person at a company location, via educational institutions or via the internet.

 - Management development training